tocco/tocco-docs/devops/maintenance/delete_client_system.rst

 9. Update status to "veraltet" in the Tocco BackOffice.

-10. Backoffice: Set business services project (maintenance project) that is linked to the installation to "Archived
+10. Set the customer module that is linked to the installation to "Obsolete

 11. Delete the Customer's Maven module from the Nice2-Git repository (if there are no other installations that require the Customer module)